doncem/homepage/README.md

 * Sass - 3.1.15
 * Memcached - 1.4.14

-Useful note
+Notes
 -----------

-There is no collation for the `SET NAMES UTF-8` query.
+* There is no collation for the `SET NAMES UTF-8` query.
 You should configure your MySQL server correctly.
 In your `my.cnf`, you have to add the lines `character-set-server=utf8` and `skip-character-set-client-handshake` at the end of the `[mysqld]` section.
+* Section 'movies' will work only with PHP 5.4 because I'm using `JsonSerializable` interface